IntersectMBO/draft-constitution/2024-12-05/draft-constitution-converted.md

 Blockchain ecosystem, ensure the continuity of the Cardano Blockchain, and guard the rights of those who utilize it.

-With these purposes in mind, we the Cardano Community affirm our intention to abide by this Constitution in order to participate in the governance of the Cardano Blockchain ecosystem.
+With these purposes in mind, we, the Cardano Community, affirm our intention to abide by this Constitution in order to participate in the governance of the Cardano Blockchain ecosystem.
 We invite all who share our values to join us but stand not in the way of any